zhaomiaoguo/mywebsite-hugo/content/post/hugo2github.md

 {{% /alert %}}

 For the source code in the mywebsite-hugo folder, I can also easily archive them within Atom using the 'Git Plus' package.

+## Update

+There is another way to avoid opening a terminal by using the Script package.

+- install the `Script` package of Atom,
+- open the deploy.sh within Atom
+- press `Ctrl + I`